twlab/Panepigenome/Analysis/README.md

 - **Loci under directional selection/**
   - Analysis of var-CpGs and associated loci showing evidence of population differentiation or directional selection.

-- **mQTL/**
+- **mQTL in var-CpG/**
-  - Identification and characterization of methylation quantitative trait loci (mQTLs) linking genetic variation to DNA methylation.
+  - Identification and characterization of methylation quantitative trait loci (mQTLs) linking genetic variation to DNA methylation in var-CpG/.

 - **eQTM/**
-  - Analysis of associations between DNA methylation and transcript expression.
+  - Analysis of associations between DNA methylation and transcript expression in var-CpG/.

 - **Mediation and interaction/**
   - Mediation and genotype–methylation interaction analyses examining relationships among genetic variation, DNA methylation and transcript expression.

+- **Molecular QTLs/**
+  - Enrichment of CpG-altering variants among molecular QTLs.

 - **Clinical and pharmacogenomic annotation/**
   - Annotation of var-CpGs and associated variants using clinical and pharmacogenomic resources.